luileito/tinyqwerty/README.md

 ## Install Instructions

-Clone this repository and point your web browser to either `zoomboard`, `callout` or `zshift` directories.
-You can serve the root directory of the cloned repo in your localhost, via Node's `http-serve` or Python's `SimpleHTTPServer` commands.
+Clone this repository and point your web browser to the resulting directory.
+You can serve such directory in your localhost via Node's `http-serve` or Python's `SimpleHTTPServer` commands.

 ### Advanced Install Instructions